-A different kind of "blog," consisting of selections from my scribblings in the last thirty years or so.
+A different kind of "blog," consisting of selections from my scribblings over many years.
 The date of each post is the date I originally wrote that piece.
 So, the top post is usually not the latest post, because I continually add writings from different years to the blog.
 If you have visited here before, you are likely to find new posts anywhere on the page.
 I'll continue to add "new" posts as my time allows.

 - Name: Al S. Eslami

 15 July 2000